 Enjoy summer’s bounty with this garden-fresh, gluten-free Zucchini, Tomato and Onion Bake!

 Summer vegetables and herbs can create an endless combination of healthy and yummy dishes.
 This month’s Recipe Redux theme is “Fresh From the Garden”, challenging us to create or adapt a recipe to showcase fresh July fruits and veggies.
-The only question is, how do you choose from the unbelieveable deliciousness that is summer produce?
+The only question is, how do you choose from the unbelievable deliciousness that is summer produce?
 Though I am not a gardener, I am thankful for farmer’s markets and my beloved Trader Joes to supply me with beautiful veggies.
 My Zucchini, Tomato and Onion Bake can be served as a side dish to accompany almost anything.
-It’s wonderful with fish, chicken, barbeque meats or any other protein source you prefer.
+It’s wonderful with fish, chicken, barbecue meats or any other protein source you prefer.
 It’s very simple and so pretty on the table.
-Bring this to your next summer gathering and you’ll certainly have a low calorie dish to help you navigate the rest of the party offerings.
+Bring this to your next summer gathering and you’ll certainly have a low-calorie dish to help you navigate the rest of the party offerings.
 Enjoy!

 Enjoy summer's bounty with this garden-fresh, #glutenfree Zucchini Tomato and Onion Bake… Click To Tweet

 - 1 small yellow onion, sliced very thin